0-Pierre/jellyseerr/README.md

 - During user import, enforce a display name format (First LASTNAME) when the username is in the format first.last, and lock the ‘Display Name’ field.
 - Add username and email to the user profile.
 - Customize the kill message based on the user's display language.
+- Fix email not sent when creating Jellyfin user.

 ## Getting Started